11 Cans Of Fruit I Recommend

 How can I use Del Monte® Sliced Peaches?

 I have to tell you a story about canning peaches.
 My daughters loved home-canned peaches.
-I have always made homemade bread and they would eat a slice of bread and eat a whole jar of peaches, if I let them!
-Canned peaches are perfect as a side dish, in gelatin, or topped on cottage cheese.
+I’ve always made homemade bread, and they would eat a slice of bread and eat a whole jar of peaches, if I let them!
+Canned peaches are perfect as a side dish, in gelatin, or on top of cottage cheese.

 10. Del Monte® Dark Sweet Cherries (pitted cherries in heavy syrup)